Skip to main content

 • Targeted Release: Rollout begins in late January 2026 and completes by early February 2026.

-• Worldwide and GCC: Rollout begins in mid-February 2026 and completes by early March 2026.
+• Worldwide and GCC: Rollout begins in mid-February 2026 and completes by mid-April 2026 (previously early March).

 How this affects your organization: